HristiyanaDanailova/BookVoyage/README.md

 # BookVoyage - Airbnb Clone with MERN Stack

-Welcome to my Airbnb clone project built with the MERN (MongoDB, Express, React, Node.js) stack.
-This project is a simplified version of Airbnb, featuring user registration and authentication, place management, and booking functionality.
+BookVoyage is a project built with the MERN (MongoDB, Express, React, Node.js) stack.
+It is a simplified version of Airbnb, featuring user registration and authentication, place management, and booking functionality.

 ## Table of Contents